Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 For 1 hour, a candle sheds bright light in a 5-foot radius and dim light for another 5 feet.

 #### Chain (10 ft)
-A chain has 10 hit points.
+A chain has 10 Hit Points.
 It can be burst with a successful DC 20 Strength check.

 #### Lock
 A key is provided with the lock.
 Without the key, a creature proficient with thieves' tools can pick this lock with a successful DC 15 Dexterity check.
 Your DM may decide that better locks are available for higher prices.